Rivett

 The level of cultural diversity witnessed in Rivett was found to be above average when compared nationally for a number of language and cultural background related metrics

-Rivett's cultural diversity was above average, with 21.7% of its population born overseas and 14.9% speaking a language other than English at home.
-Christianity was the predominant religion in Rivett, comprising 42.5%.
-Hinduism, however, was slightly overrepresented compared to Australian Capital Territory figures, making up 2.2%.
+Rivett's population showed above average cultural diversity, with 21.7% born overseas and 14.9% speaking a language other than English at home.
+Christianity was the dominant religion in Rivett, comprising 42.5%.
+Hinduism was slightly overrepresented compared to the Australian Capital Territory, making up 2.2% of Rivett's population.

 Frequently Asked Questions - Diversity